Instructions for Authors

 Manuscripts should follow the traditional layout: Introduction, Method, Results, Discussion, Conclusion, References.
 Insert running page numbers.

 WORD LIMITS Please include a word count for your paper.
 The paper must be no more than 6000 words including tables, captions, and references.
+In some cases, the peer review process and redrafting may result in the published paper exceeding 6000 words, but if the paper is over the 6000 word limit on submission it will be desk rejected and not sent to review.

 TITLE PAGE Organize the title page in the following way: 1) title of manuscript, 2) name of author(s), 3) name of department(s) and institution(s), 4) email addresses for all authors (listed by authors' initials), and 5) name and full postal and email address of the corresponding author who also acts as 'Guarantor' for all parts of the paper.
-Please observe that the journal adheres to a 'double blind' review process and thus the title page revealing the identity of the authors should be uploaded as separate file.
+Please observe that the journal adheres to a 'double blind' review process and thus the title page revealing the identity of the authors should be uploaded as a separate file.

 The title should be informative and accurate and at the same time trigger the interest of the reader.
 A short running head will be derived from the title to appear on each page of the article.